Wet Seal sued by ex-managers for alleged racial bias

 According to a complaint filed Thursday in a federal court in Santa Ana, California, “the most senior executives” of Wet Seal adopted a “policy and practice” of discriminating against black store managers at Wet Seal and Arden B stores from at least 2008 because those workers did not fit its “brand image.”

-Wet Seal in a statement said it is an equal opportunity employer with a diverse workforce.

-“We deny any and all allegations of race discrimination and will vigorously defend this matter,” the company said.

-The Wet Seal complaint quotes, among others, a senior vice president of store operations who allegedly emailed subordinates on March 3, 2009, after touring 20 stores in the Philadelphia area and Maryland, writing: “Store teams - need diversity/African American dominate - huge issue.”
+The Wet Seal complaint quotes from, among others, a senior vice president of store operations who allegedly emailed subordinates on March 3, 2009 after touring 20 stores in the Philadelphia area and Maryland, writing: “Store teams -- need diversity/African American dominate -- huge issue.”

 Cogdell, who is black, claimed she was replaced by a white employee who had less experience and was paid more, after having overheard the senior vice president lamenting that she wanted a store manager with “blond hair and blue eyes.”